Red Flags When Interviewing A Candidate

 Red Flag 4: Lack of Specific Examples of Experience

 No relevant background or cases are also interview red flags for employees.
-Watch for candidates who struggle to provide specific results from their previous work or projects.
+Watch for candidates who struggle to provide specific results from their previous work or projects, especially in the areas critical for your job description.
 If they can’t articulate measurable results, ask what the candidate's responsibilities actually were and whether they are relevant to the position in question.

 If the candidate gives vague answers about their previous work, ask additional questions during the interview: